-- 5.2.1 Additional data sources, particularly crowd-sourced information, offer a huge opportunity to enrich existing and future geospatial information bases.
+5.2.1 Additional data sources, particularly crowdsourced information, offer a significant opportunity to enrich existing and future geospatial information bases.
 As such, and combined with pressures to reduce costs, it will be increasingly important in the years to come for governments to facilitate collaboration between all sources of information.
-This may include actively encouraging the collection of additional information by non-government sponsored bodies and providing frameworks to incorporate the data in a structured way. - 5.2.2 Hence, it is possible that one of the key trends and key challenges over the coming five to ten years will be for NMCAs to work with the private and VGI community in order to maximise the value available from these various datasets.
-VGI should not be seen as a competitor to government-sourced data; instead, it will be similar to a collaboration between all actors, with VGI incorporating Government-sourced data and, potentially, vice-versa.
-At the moment there is a significant gap between authoritative and crowd-sourced data; this gap is likely to decrease in the coming years.
+This may include actively encouraging the collection of additional information by non-government sponsored bodies and providing frameworks to incorporate the data in a structured way.

-5.2.3 Finding ways to integrate the information available from other sources into national datasets and into the spatial data infrastructures of a country will be a key challenge for NMCAs over the coming five to ten years.
-As stated previously, Countries where geospatial frameworks are currently less developed may actually be better placed to develop with VGI as part of the infrastructure, rather than trying to integrate the data into an already well established SDI.
+- 5.2.2 Hence, it is possible that one of the key trends and key challenges over the coming five to ten years will be for NMCAs to increase their work with the private and VGI community, and to leverage the increasing amounts of crowdsourced information, in order to maximise the value available from these various datasets.
+At the moment there is a significant gap between authoritative and crowdsourced data.
+This gap is likely to decrease in the coming years as collaboration between all actors increases, with VGI incorporating government-sourced data and governments exploring ways to incorporate both passive- and actively-created user-generated data. - 5.2.3 Finding ways to integrate the information available from other sources into national datasets and into the spatial data infrastructures of a country will be a key challenge for NMCAs over the coming five to ten years.
+We may increasingly see NMCAs taking a role in developing quality assurance mechanisms and standards for VGI data so that a level of authority can be included with such data.
+In the area of VGI, as stated previously, countries where geospatial frameworks are currently less developed may actually be better placed to develop with VGI and crowdsourced data feeding into the spatial data infrastructure from an early stage.